SharePoint/sp-dev-docs/docs/general-development/how-to-create-custom-sharepoint-server-workflow-forms-with-visual-studio-20.md

 ## Walkthrough: Create and deploy a custom association form
 <a name="sec4"> </a>

 In this walkthrough we demonstrate how to create a custom association form and use it to collect information that is then passed to the workflow.
-Before you begin, ensure that you have access to a SharePoint Server 2013 developer site.
+Before you begin, ensure that you have access to a SharePoint developer site.